ccecka/BLAM/README.md

 Design Choices
 --------------

-### Entry Points
+### Customization Points

-BLAM entry points are Neibler-style customization points via function objects.
+BLAM algorithms are Neibler-style customization points via function objects.
 This forces qualified and "two-step" qualified calls into the library to be captured and entered into dispatch without ADL.
 That is, BLAM always gets a chance to inspect parameters, even in the case that ADL (e.g. using an external execution_policy from thrust, agency, or the standard library) would otherwise select another algorithm.
 This could be useful for error messages and static failures.

-### `blam/adl`

-The `blam/adl` is the true entry point and is currently tasked with finding an appropriate dispatch via ADL or falling back to `blam/system/generic`.
+Each customization point is currently tasked with finding an appropriate dispatch via ADL or falling back to a "generic" implementation.
+A "generic" backend is called when a suitable dispatch cannot be found.

-BLAM supports external execution policies (e.g. thrust/agency/C++17 backends).

-### `blam/system/generic`

-The `blam/system/generic` backend is called when a suitable dispatch cannot be found.
 The `generic` implementation may:

-1. Map the call to an equivalent call that can be sent back to `blam/adl`.
+1. Map the call to an equivalent call that can be sent back to the customization point.
 This can be used to easily provide new entry point interfaces that default parameters or provide interface conveniences.

 2. "Decay" the operation to a weaker operation. e.g. GEMM can be evaluated with multiple GEMVs.
 This can be used to implement/test new backends quickly: implementating AXPBY could provide the necessary functionality for nearly all of BLAS.

 3. Statically fail, with function signature + error message

 While (2) seems useful in some cases, it should be done conservatively to avoid performance degradation.
 Currently, BLAM uses an opt-in with the BLAM_DECAY preprocessor flag.
 This is currently being ported to a 'blam/system/decay' wrapper policy for better modularity.

+BLAM supports external execution policies (e.g. thrust/agency/C++17 backends).

 TODO